 Your agent should pursue a number of strategies to expose your property to likely buyers.
-They include signage on the property, newspaper and internet advertising, direct mail, open houses for agents and the public and personal networking among successful agents who may represent qualified buyers.
-Your agent will conduct showings for interested buyers and their agents, will answer questions about the property and will continue to promote the property in order to secure the highest offer.
+They include signage on the property, newspaper and internet advertising, direct mail, open houses for agents, and the public and personal networking among successful agents who may represent qualified buyers.
+Your agent will conduct showings for interested buyers and their agents will answer questions about the property and will continue to promote the property in order to secure the highest offer.
 Your agent should also communicate with neighbors in the immediate area, keeping them informed about the price and other details about the property.
 Ask your real estate agent for a written marketing plan and for explanations of how various types of marketing will benefit the sale.

 No, there should be no advertising or marketing up-front fees.

 Yes.
-In most real estate transactions, the seller is required to disclose information about the property, including defects, construction conducted without a permit, evidence of pest or water damage, etc. Because sellers of real property through probate, trust or conservatorship may never have lived in the property that’s being sold, special disclosure forms take this into account.
-Probate and trust sales require special disclosures, listing agreements and purchase contracts.
+In most real estate transactions, the seller is required to disclose information about the property, including defects, construction conducted without a permit, evidence of pest or water damage, etc. Because of sellers of real property through probate, trust or conservatorship may never have lived in the property that’s being sold, special disclosure forms take this into account.
+Probate and trust sales require special disclosures, listing agreements, and purchase contracts.
 In California, the California Association of Realtors has standardized forms specifically for probate transactions.

 The minimum first overbid price is set by a statute in the Probate Code.
 Calculating the overbid assumes that there is an accepted offer on the property.
 The minimum overbid amount is 10% of the first $10,000 plus 5% of the balance of the accepted offer.
 The overbid must be presented in person by cashier’s check (no personal checks).
 If a property is highly desirable, there may be more than one overbidder.
 In that case, an overbid above the minimum would be to the advantage of the potential buyer.
 Here’s an example of how the overbid and deposit amount are determined: